 FREQUENTLY ASKED QUESTIONS

-- Question: What are some commonly birds seen year round in Colorado?
+- Question: What are some common birds seen year-round in Colorado?

-Some of the most commonly seen birds year-round in Colorado are the are the Downy Woodpecker, Hairy Woodpecker, Northern Flicker, Steller's Jay, Woodhouse's Scrub-Jay, Black-billed Magpie, and the Clark's Nutcracker.
+Some of the most commonly seen birds year-round in Colorado are the Downy Woodpecker, Hairy Woodpecker, Northern Flicker, Steller's Jay, Woodhouse's Scrub-Jay, Black-billed Magpie, and the Clark's Nutcracker.

 - Question: What is the state bird of Colorado?

 The beautiful Lark Bunting is the state bird of Colorado.

 - Question: What is the most common bird seen in Colorado?